Active Learning of Model Discrepancy with Bayesian Experimental Design: Numerical Results

 For the true system, the parameters in the source term are set as $\theta_s=2$ and $\theta_h=0.05$.
 Figure~\ref{PDE simulation results} presents the system state $\mathbf{u}$ calculated at $t=0.05,0.10,0.15,0.20,0.25$ time units when the source locates at $\theta_x = 0.25$ and $\theta_y = 0.25$, which illustrates how the source affects the concentration value at different locations across the domain through the convection and diffusion with the time evolution.

 The design $\mathbf{d}=\{d_x,d_y,d_t\}$ in this problem refers to the spatiotemporal coordinate to measure the concentration value.
 More specifically, each design involves the measurement of just one point in the domain.
 The spatial coordinates of the initial design start at $\{d_x^0,d_y^0\}=(0.5,0.5)$ and will gradually move around to other locations.
 The differences of spatial coordinates between two consecutive designs (i.e., $d_x^{i+1} - d_x^{i}$ and $d_y^{i+1} - d_y^{i}$) are constrained by the interval $[-0.2, 0.2]^2$.
-The temporal coordinates of the measurement are set with a fixed time step $\Delta t=0.05$ time unit.
+Unlike traditional sensor selection problems where sensors can be placed freely across the entire domain, our setting assumes either a single movable sensor or a localized sensor array that relocates sequentially.
+The local constraint was initially introduced to ensure that each design decision meaningfully influences the feasible region for future designs, creating a dependency between stages.
+This local movement constraint is also motivated by a realistic setting where the sensor is movable but has limited relocation capability due to physical or temporal restrictions.
+The temporal coordinates of the measurement are set with a fixed time step $\Delta t=0.05$ time units.
 At each time step, the posterior distribution from the previous stage serves as the prior for a new stage of BED as illustrated in Fig.~\ref{fig:graphic_abstract}.
 The current optimal design also serves as the starting point for the next stage of BED.